profgaelle/profgaelle-website2020/content/tl-resources/index.md

 # Optional header image (relative to `static/media/` folder).
 header:
-  caption: "Photo by Sharon McCutcheon on Unsplash"
+  caption: "Photo by Joanna Kosinska on Unsplash"
-  image: "sharon-mccutcheon-unsplash.png"
+  image: "joanna-kosinska-unsplash.png"
 ---

 In this section I share curated links which I found useful and may interest people who want to learn more about open and responsible behavioural science research practices, dissemination and impact and tools for writing and conducting behavioural science research.